tcho187/tcho187.github.io/_posts/2020-12-05-bayes-rule.md

 ![joint_derivation](/images/posts/joint_derivation.png)

-Let's say we have two indepedent and mutually exclusive events A and B.
+Let's say we have two independent and mutually exclusive events A and B.

-P(A) is the probabity of event A.
+P(A) is the probability of event A.

 P(B) is the probability of event B.